WPP-Public/akqa-nz-dom-class/README.md

 # Running the unit tests

 1. `npm install` - Install all required dev modules
-1. `npm install -g grunt-cli` - Install grunt
+1. `npm install -g grunt-cli` - Install Grunt
-1. `grunt test` - Lints all files then runs the unit tests in a Phantomjs instance
+1. `grunt test` - Lints all files, and then runs the unit tests in a PhantomJS instance

 # Building the module locally

 1. `npm install` - Install all required dev modules
-1. `npm install -g grunt-cli` - Install grunt
+1. `npm install -g grunt-cli` - Install Grunt
-1. `grunt build` - Runs all tests then builds the production file
+1. `grunt build` - Runs all tests, and then then builds the production file